qingqingqingli/CPP/wiki/module00.md

 - ```Public``` attributes and functions can be accessed both inside and outside of the class

-- In comparison, ```private``` attributes and functions are only accessible from inside of the class.
+- ```Private``` attributes and functions are only accessible from inside of the class.
 These attributes and functions are perfectly invisible and inaccessible from the outside of the class, otherwise, the code will not compile

-- ```Keep in mind```: for attributes or functions that have nothing to do with the user, keep them private in the class.
-When designing the class, always think about what to keep internally or expose to the outside
+- **```Keep in mind```: for attributes or functions that have nothing to do with the user, keep them private in the class.
+When designing the class, always think about what to keep internally or expose to the outside**

 > Example of const